Overview

 MIT software - You can find software for download at the MIT IST website - https://ist.mit.edu/software-hardware.
 You will need to download and install the following

-- SolidWorks (Make sure to install SolidWorks Simulation - the FEA component - when prompted for options to install)
+- SolidWorks (Make sure to install SolidWorks Simulation - the FEA component and CAMWorks - when prompted for options to install)

 **Commercial software